maticardenas/miro-test-automation/README.md

 ### 2) Regression tests

 On the project folder, execute following command.
-It will execute full suite of tests, 32 test cases in aproximately ~12/13 seconds.
+It will execute full suite of tests, 32 test cases in aproximately 4 minutes.

 ```bash
 mvn -PRegression test